 However, a number of operators offer online options to Tennessee bettors looking to wager on races around the world.

 Tennessee hosts no race tracks within its borders, so many horse racing enthusiasts turn to the online space.

-Sites like TVG, TwinSpires, and BetAmerica are the most popular online horse race betting destinations.
+Sites like TVG, NYRA Bets, and TwinSpires are some of the best online horse race betting destinations.
 All three (and a few others) can be found in Tennessee.
-These sites support races from all over the US and beyond, so even though Tennessee is devoid of race tracks, racing fans can still enjoy placing wagers.
+These sites support races from all over the US and beyond, so even though Tennessee is devoid of horse racing (except for the annual Iroquois Steeplechase in Nashville), racing fans can still enjoy placing wagers any time online.

 See our comprehensive Guide To Online Horse Racing In Tennessee.

 Although legal online casino gambling for real money is illegal in the state, there are some other options for legal gaming in Tennessee.
 These are legal gaming options that give Tennessee bettors the change to play slots and table games online for cash prizes.

 Players in Tennessee have access to online gaming at these sites: